Lots of fun in 2019.

 I'm not saying we have a lot of pull with the Academy but we caught Spider-Man: Into the Spider-Verse on the big screen and it won the Oscar for Best Animated Feature Film a few months later.
 Coincidence?

-This month we travled to Weston, MO to tour the historic Holladay Distillery.
-We saw a spring discoverd by Lewis and Clark, a four story tall distillery column, and a warehouse filled with thousands of charred oak barrels aging bourbon.
+This month we traveled to Weston, MO to tour the historic Holladay Distillery.
+We saw a spring discovered by Lewis and Clark, a four story tall distillery column, and a warehouse filled with thousands of charred oak barrels aging bourbon.
 Each barrel in the warehouse weighed about 500 pounds and the warehouse was mostly vertical.
 The total collection of barrels is so heavy that a plumb line hanging in the center of the warehouse needs to be checked to make sure that having too many barrels on one side isn't making the entire building lean.

 We spent an afternoon at Overton's Archery Center learning the basics of archery and seeing how accurate we could get in the space of a few hours.
 Will was the first to stick the perfect center of the bullseye!